le4ker/blog/_posts/2017-04-22-sql-injections.md

 tags: ["security", "redteam", "dvwa"]
 ---

-In this post, we will demonstrate how to exploit SQL injections in the [DVWA web app]({% post_url 2017-04-02-dvwa-kali %}) to access user passwords.
+In this post, we'll demonstrate how to exploit SQL injections in the [DVWA web app]({% post_url 2017-04-02-dvwa-kali %}) to access user passwords.
 SQL injections are similar to other attacks such as [XSS]({% post_url 2017-04-15-dvwa-xss %}) and [command